 Are you confident that your hazardous waste transportation company is adequately disposing of your hazardous waste streams?

-While not required by regulation, a certificate of destruction provides generators with a method of tracking their loads of hazardous waste to provide the confidence that they have been disposed of properly, and a knowledge of where the waste has been disposed of.
+Here’s why … While certificates of destruction are not required by regulation, they provide generators with a method of tracking their loads of hazardous waste.
+This provides the confidence that they have been disposed of properly, and a knowledge of where the waste has been disposed.

 It’s easy to think that the manifest handles any important details.
 And, while it’s true that information about the load should be indicated on the manifest, there are times when unscrupulous transporters will say one thing to the generator, and actually dispose of the waste somewhere else.

 This, in turn, could cause the generator severe legal problems.
 That’s why requiring a certificate of destruction complete with the 10 items listed above is essential for ensuring you have fulfilled all of your legal obligations in the transfer of hazardous waste to a transporter.

 Working with an experienced and properly licensed and insured hazardous waste transporter that offers a certificate of destruction will provide you with the comfort and assurance that the job is being done properly.